 Over the years, it has been contracted on many iconic projects, such as The Spire of Dublin; The Heron Tower, London; and The Waterford city by-pass Suir cable-stay bridge.
 These bespoke projects provide a clear indication of the skill and flexibility of its workforce and design capabilities.

-Following a continuously busy period over the past five years, particularly in 2020/21, Radley is focusing on further developing its capabilities and expertise to provide innovative engineering solutions.
+Following a continuously busy period over the past five years, Radley is focusing on further developing its capabilities and expertise to provide innovative engineering solutions.

-Despite the many challenges that the Covid-19 pandemic brought to the industry, most of Radley’s work continued as it was deemed “critical essential”.
-The company recorded the best turnover in its history in 2020.
+Despite the many challenges that the Covid-19 pandemic brought to the industry, most of Radley’s projects continued as it was deemed “critical essential”.

 “Our objective is to continue meeting our clients’ requirements with our excellent service,” Kevin Walsh adds.
 “The pharmaceutical sector has experienced massive growth in recent years.
-We expect that this growth will continue over the next five years as more companies invest in Ireland.
+We expect that this growth will continue over the next five years as companies continue to invest in Ireland.

-“The construction industry has played a critical role in supporting the pharmaceutical sector to adapt quickly and respond to Covid 19 and other health issues.
-We at Radley Engineering look forward to continuing to support and meet our clients’ changing requirements into the future,” he concludes.
+“The construction industry played a critical role in supporting the pharmaceutical sector to adapt quickly and respond to Covid 19 and other health issues.
+We at Radley Engineering look forward to continuing to support and meet our clients changing requirements into the future,” he concludes.

 ADDRESS: Dungarvan, Co Waterford.